 Ph.D., University of California, Berkeley, 2015

-My work has appeared in Studies in the Novel, The James Joyce Quarterly, Humanities, and Victorian Literature and Culture.
-I am currently writing an article on Woolf’s The Waves and queer phenomenology, and a chapter on what I am calling “dissonant ecology” in Béla Bartók’s operas Bluebeard’s Castle and The Wooden Prince.
-Before coming to Yale, I was a Mellon Postdoctoral Fellow at the Jackman Humanities Center at the University of Toronto.
-This fall, I am teaching two first-year writing seminars, one on Sound Studies and Music and another on Life-Philosophy and Biopolitics.
+My work has appeared in Studies in the Novel, The James Joyce Quarterly, Humanities, and Victorian Literature and Culture, and is forthcoming in Modernism/modernity.
+I am currently writing a chapter on phenomenology and affect in Woolf’s The Waves and an article on what I am calling “grotesque ecology” in Béla Bartók’s experimental ballet The Wooden Prince.
+With John Mowitt, I am currently co-editing a special issue of Parallax on “Ecological Soundings.”

-“Sounding the Nonhuman in Joyce’s ‘Sirens’ ” Humanities 2017, 6, 64 (special issue on “James Joyce, Animals, and the Nonhuman”)
+- “Sounding the Nonhuman in Joyce’s ‘Sirens’ ” Humanities 2017, 6, 64 (special issue on “James Joyce, Animals, and the Nonhuman”).

-“ ‘Discordant Syllabling’: The Language of the Living World in Virginia Woolf’s Between the Acts,” Studies in the Novel, 47.4 (Winter 2015): 491-513.
+- “ ‘Discordant Syllabling’: The Language of the Living World in Virginia Woolf’s Between the Acts,” Studies in the Novel, 47.4 (Winter 2015): 491-513.

-“Immanent Metaphor, Branching Form(s), and the Unmaking of the Human in Alice and The Origin of Species,” Victorian Literature and Culture 45.3 (Fall 2015): 533-558.
+- “Immanent Metaphor, Branching Form(s), and the Unmaking of the Human in Alice and The Origin of Species,” Victorian Literature and Culture 45.3 (Fall 2015): 533-558.

-“The Spinozist Body and Contagious Metaphor in ‘Circe,’ ” The James Joyce Quarterly 51.2-3 (Winter-Spring 2014): 371-393.
+- “The Spinozist Body and Contagious Metaphor in ‘Circe,’ ” The James Joyce Quarterly 51.2-3 (Winter-Spring 2014): 371-393.